fire-archive/goxz/README.md

 ### Can this library decompress any xz files in parallel? ###
 No, the xz file must be created by concatenating a series of xz-streams.
 Even if each stream consists of multiple independently compressed blocks, the decompressor will not take advantage of the index field to random access the individual blocks.

+### How does the compression ratio compare to the stock C library? ###
+It will be slightly worse.
+The default uncompressed block-size is 1MiB which puts an upper limit on how large the dictionary size is and how efficient compression can get.
+The desparity is more noticeable when the input data is highly compressible (where a larger dictionary size benefits most).
+Compression identical to the C library can achieved by simply setting the number of worker routines to 0.

 ## References ##

 * [go-liblzma](https://github.com/remyoudompheng/go-liblzma)